The Hundred Parishes: The Hundred Parishes Society

 This society was formed to raise public consciousness of the area and to encourage preservation of the area's special characteristics.
 It was formed in 2012 and launched to the general public in 2014 after being registered by the Charity Commission.
-Its website www.hundredparishes.org.uk includes introductions to each of the area's 103 administrative parishes and to a number of notable people associated with the area, as well as an extensive series of walk routes which site visitors are encouraged to download: each parish is included in at least one route.
-Some 20 routes start and finish at railway stations.
+Its website www.hundredparishes.org.uk includes introductions to each of the area's 103 administrative parishes and to a number of notable people associated with the area, as well as a wide range of articles about the area and an extensive series of walk routes which website visitors are encouraged to download at no cost: each parish is included in at least one route.
+Some routes start and finish at railway stations and others are "quiet lane walks" avoiding footpaths.
 Membership of the Society is open to households and organisations and includes a growing number of parish councils.

 In 2018 the Society published the first book to focus on the area, The Hundred Parishes: An Introduction (ISBN 978-1-5272-1881-9).
 This hardback book comprises 432 pages and includes almost a thousand photos.
 The text and photos focus on the area's history and extensive heritage.
 The book was well received and is now out of print, although copies are available through libraries.